 The better quality drop cloths are rubber coated on one side to prevent your paint from soaking through and getting on your nice carpets if you happen to spill some paint.
-I know, moving those drops around as you go can be a hassle but it sure beats the time it takes to get wet paint off your carpet. $20 to $30 each.
+I know, moving those drops around as you go can be a hassle but it sure beats the time it takes to get wet paint off your carpet.

-– Have you ever taped off your trim, painted, pulled your tape off, and along with it came the finish on your trim?
+Have you ever taped off your trim, painted, pulled your tape off, and along with it came the finish on your trim?
 That’s because paint will soak through regular masking tape, and even blue tape, and then stick to your trim as it’s drying.
-You can get around that by pulling the tape off while it’s still wet but you run the risk of waiting too long and the paint on your tape binds to the paint on your wall and pulls the paint off your wall making an even bigger problem to prolong your painting project.
+You can get around that by pulling the tape off while it’s still wet but you run the risk of waiting too long and the paint on your tape binds to the paint on your wall and pulls that paint off, making an even bigger problem to prolong your painting project.

 WHITE PAINTER’S PANTS

 Besides having an extra side pocket that’s just right for your putty knife it has loops on both sides for your rags.
-You’ll want to carry both a wet rag and a dry rag at all times and without the loops you’ll have to stuff the wet rag in your pocket.
+You’ll want to carry both a wet rag and a dry rag at all times.
+Without the loops you’ll have to stuff the wet rag in your pocket.